Data Management Platform (DMP)

 A first relevant split to make is a Publisher DMP vs. an Advertiser DMP.

-- a Publisher DMP is typically focused on helping Publishers to slice & dice its visitors in audiences the publisher can sell in its advertising being it direct or programmatic.
+- a Publisher DMP is typically focused on helping Publishers to slice and dice its visitors in audiences the publisher can sell in its advertising being it direct or programmatic.

 Focus lies typically on:

-- integration with Adtech tools such as Supply Side Platforms (SSPs) & Adservers
+- integration with Adtech tools such as Supply Side Platforms (SSPs) and Adservers

 - integration with Third-Party data platforms to sell/buy data from